Who's important? -- SUnSET: Synergistic Understanding of Stakeholder, Events and Time for Timeline Generation: Experimental Setups

 \paragraph{Metrics.} Adhering to previous work done~\citep{hu-etal-2024-moments,Qorib_Hu_Ng_2025,wu-etal-2025-unfolding}, we incorporate a part of the Tilse framework~\citep{steen-markert-2019-abstractive} and use three main scores to analyse the performance of the TLS task.
 We use an Alignment-based ROUGE-1 F1-score (AR-1) to evaluate the semantic distance of unigram overlaps between generated timelines and the provided ground truth.
 We also used the corresponding bigram overlaps and scored the Alignment-based ROUGE-2 F1-score (AR-2).
 Lastly, the Date-F1 metric will score the similarity of the dates in the generated timeline compared to the referenced ground truth to understand the quality of major events picked up.

 \paragraph{Setups.} Following prior papers~\citep{hu-etal-2024-moments,Qorib_Hu_Ng_2025}, the TLS task can be defined as follows: given a set of temporally labelled news articles that is related to a broad topic ($d\rightarrow{A_1,A_2,A_3...}, \forall d\in D$), as well as the expected number of dates and the number of sentences to include in each date, a single timeline summarizing the topic should be generated.
 This generated timeline will subsequently be compared with the ground truth provided in the datasets.
-The baselines from the selected benchmarks are run in their publicly available GitHub repository.
+The baselines from the selected benchmarks are run in their publicly available Github repository.
+We have also published~\href{https://github.com/Veracitea/SUnSET}{\textit{SUnSET}} publicly on Github for reproduction.

-{ We will release our full code publicly on Github once the paper is accepted into the conference.}